 Enter the desperate, smoky atmosphere of a Chinese casino, where frumpy players bet an average of five times more than the typical Vegas gambler.
 Sit down next to grandmothers who smoke like chimneys while playing baccarat—the local game of choice—with visiting high rollers.
 Then step out of the climate-controlled chill and into tropical air that embraces you like a warm, balmy hug.
-Welcome
+Welcome to Macau.

 The many contrasts in this tiny enclave of 555,000 people serve as reminders of how different cultures have embraced one another's traditions for hundreds of years.
 Though Macau's population is 95% ethnic Chinese, there are still-vibrant pockets of Portuguese and Filipino expats.
 And some of the thousands of Eurasians—who consider themselves neither Portuguese nor Chinese, but something in between—can trace the intermarriage of their ancestors back a century or two.